Geylang International FC: Name changed

-1996 – 2011
+Progressive and golden era (1996–2012)

 As Geylang United Football Club, they were one of the eight teams in the inaugural season of the S.League in 1996.
 They won the first stage (the Tiger Beer Series) of the league season and finished fifth in the second stage (the Pioneer Series).
 They won the league after defeating SAFFC (the Pioneer Series champions) 2–1 in the Championship Play-off.
 They completed the season with another trophy, beating the same team on penalties in the Singapore FA Cup.
 As the team was full of international stars, led by 1998 Iranian World Cup head coach Jalal Talebi, players such as Fandi Ahmad, Kadir Yahaya, David Lee, Hamid Reza Estili, Mohammad Khakpour, and Chris Riley, Vincent Subramaniam (Head Coach for SAFFC) identified them as the Manchester United of Singapore.
-As league champions, they qualified for the 1997–98 Asian Club Championship but were eliminated after losing 8–2 on aggregate by Kashima Antlers in the first round.
+As league champions, they qualified for the 1997–98 Asian Club Championship but were eliminated after losing 8–2 on aggregate by Japanese side Kashima Antlers in the first round.

 The 1997 season was a disappointing season for them.
 They failed to defend the S.League title, finishing fifth.
 The Eagles also failed to defend the FA Cup, after losing to SAFFC in the finals.
 They did not win any silverware till 2001, when they won their second league title by a close margin.
 Both forwards, Aleksandar Đurić and Brian Bothwell scored 57 goals for the team.
 It was the best performing S.League season for the team; scoring 84 goals and conceding 28 goals.
 Just days after winning the league title, they suffered their worst defeat in history; losing 8–0 to Home United in the Singapore Cup finals.
-As league champions, they were guaranteed a slot in the qualifying round of the 2002–03 AFC Champions League but were eliminated after losing to Shanghai Shenhua 5–1 on aggregate in the second round.
+As league champions, they were guaranteed a slot in the qualifying round of the 2002–03 AFC Champions League but were eliminated after losing to Chinese side Shanghai Shenhua 5–1 on aggregate in the second round.